Notify me

 UnconstrainedTime Aesthetic Inspirations

-The influences of our watches come from areas I am obsessed with.
-I collect ideas whenever I come across them, both images and written concepts, then play with the best of them.
-For our brand launch I wanted to show some examples from the wide range of different aesthetics, and loved exploring a few of the creative possibilities our simple, minimal time-display allowed.
+The specific influences of our initial watches come from areas I am obsessed with.
+I collect ideas whenever I come across them, both images and written concepts, then experiment with the best of them.
+For our brand launch I wanted to show some examples from the wide range of different aesthetics, and loved exploring a few of the creative possibilities facilitated by our simple, minimal time-display.
+I have a section of a blog post detailing the specific inspirations for my watch creations.

-UnconstrainedTime watches are fundamentally based on freely chosen aesthetics rather than engineering, fine jewelry or collaborations.
+UnconstrainedTime watches are fundamentally based on freely chosen aesthetics rather than the engineering or fine jewellery influences which are the main aesthetic basis of almost all watches.
 Our watches are not like collaborations between watchmakers and artists where the watch and the art usually have very little influence over each other . . . our watches are the art, and the art is the whole watch, not just a dial inside an otherwise standard timepiece.

 If you’re interested in UnconstrainedTime watches . . .